Mehvix/notes/hugo/content/docs/cogsci-c100/mem-strategies.md

 	- They were taught by outstanding teachers
     	- Mozart started practicing the violin at the age of three, his father was an outstanding violin teacher, and he practiced on average 10 hours a day
     - A large number of studies have found a direct correlation between number of hours of practice and level of expertise in elite musicians, chess players, etc.
+        - E.x.
+Olympians

 ## Context effect

-- **Context effect** (encoding specificity effect or statedependent memory): recall is better where there is high degree of similarity between test environment and encoding environment
+- **[Context effect](https://en.wikipedia.org/wiki/Context_effect)** (encoding specificity effect or state dependent memory): recall is better where there is high degree of similarity between test environment and encoding environment
 {{< columns >}}<!-- mathjax fix -->
 - People who learned lists of words underwater showed better recall when tested under water; those who learned on land showed better recall when tested on beach (Godden & Baddeley, 1975)
 - Students who learned words in room that smelled of chocolate, cinnamon-apple, or mothballs performed better on recall test if same smell was again present (Schab, 1990)